Search Results

 We will now add the load on top of the surface as shown below.

-Select: Loads > Add Loads.
+1. Select: Loads > Define Projected Loads.

-Then you will see the load applied as shown below:
+Navigate to Add Projected Load stage, you will see the load applied as shown below:

 Image of load applied